Mandrew0822/OrthoC/README.md

     ./build

-Refer to docs.txt for furthur documentation on usage
+Refer to docs.txt for further documentation on usage